Cancer Incidence and Survival

-In March 2022, NHS Digital published the index of cancer survival for Integrated Care Boards (ICBs) in England for adults diagnosed between 2004 and 2019 and followed up to 2020.
-This includes one-year cancer survival for all cancers combined, for breast, colorectal, and lung cancer and for these three cancers combined.
+In April 2023, NHS Digital published the index of cancer survival for sub-Integrated Care Boards (sub-ICBs) , 2005 to 2020.
+This includes one-year cancer survival for all cancers combined, for female breast, colorectal, and lung cancer.

 Interactive data dashboard

-An interactive dashboard is available containing one year survival data for London and West Essex as well as one-year, five-year and 10-year survival data at sustainability and transformation partnership and cancer alliance level for the London region.
+An interactive dashboard is available containing one-year survival for sub-ICBs and one-year, five-year and 10-year survival data at ICB and cancer alliance level for the London region.